 Step 2: Procure Your Content

-With the information gathered from the project definition phase, you can make informed decisions about the type of VR solution that would be most beneficial in your program.
+With the information gathered from the project definition phase, you can make informed decisions about the type of VR solution that would be most beneficial to your program.
 You’ll have a clear understanding of the environments, assets and interactions you’ll need to support your project.

 It will be important that all project stakeholders have a chance to test the hardware and software you choose to work with and, if possible, begin customizing the content to suit their requirements.